Fleetwood Mac: 2014–present: Buckingham's departure, death of Christine McVie

 On 11 January 2014, Mick Fleetwood confirmed that Christine McVie would be rejoining Fleetwood Mac.
-On with the Show, a 33-city North American tour, opened in Minneapolis, Minnesota, on 30 September 2014.
-A series of May–June 2015 arena dates in the United Kingdom went on sale on 14 November, selling out in minutes.
-High demand caused additional dates to be added to the tour, including an Australian leg.
+The band launched the On with the Show tour in Minneapolis, Minnesota, on 30 September 2014, marking McVie's first full-show appearance with the group since 1997.
+United Kingdom arena dates scheduled for May–June 2015 sold out within minutes, leading to additional shows, including an Australian leg.